VigneshkumaranNS/INVERSE-OF-A-MATRIX/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
 ### Step1 :
-Import the numpy module to use the built-in functions for calculation
 ### Step 2:
-Prepare the lists from each linear equations and assign in np.array()
+list the values in array
 ### Step 3:
-using the np.linalg.inv(),we can find the inverse of the given matrix.
+give the linalg command
 ### Step 4:
-End the program
+print the rank and get the output
 ## Program:
 ```
 #Program to find the inverse of a matrix.